mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does buck performance vary with process, voltage, and temperature (PVT)?

 ## Boost Converters
+Many of the boost converter questions can be similar to bucks, but I barely have any experience with boosts so they aren't covered as much.

+- What is a boost converter?
+How does it boost voltage?
 - How does a boost converter work?
+- Draw a boost converter circuit.
+- What are some applications?
 - Why are they less efficient than buck converters?
+- What is the purpose of the diode?
+The inductor?
+The capacitor?
+- What happens to the inductor flyback voltage?
+Why is this important?

 ## Low-Dropout Regulators (LDOs)
 - What does LDO stand for?
+What does "low-dropout" refer to?
+How can this be an advantage?
 - How does an LDO work?
+- An LDO can often be modeled as a single passive component, what is this passive component?
-- What are some tradeoffs of LDOs?
+- What are some tradeoffs of LDOs compared to other stepdown regulators?
 - If I implement an LDO IC, what additional components are typically needed?
+- What happens to any power losses?
+- LDO efficiency analysis.
+How does output current and dropout voltage impact efficiency?

 ## Charge Pumps
 - How does a charge pump work?